-Intensive pronouns use reflexive pronouns to add emphasis to the subject of the sentence.
-The intensive/reflexive pronouns are myself, yourself, himself, herself, itself, ourselves, yourselves and themselves.
+An intensive pronoun is almost identical to a reflexive pronoun, but their functions differ.
+Intensive pronouns are used to add emphasis to the subject or antecedent of the sentence.
 You’ll usually find the intensive pronoun right after the noun or pronoun it’s modifying, but not necessarily.

-The way to identify an intensive pronoun is to remove it from the sentence; if it’s an intensive pronoun, the sentence will still make sense.
-If the sentence no longer makes sense, it’s a reflexive pronoun.
+To differentiate an intensive pronoun from a reflexive pronoun, remove it from the sentence; if it’s an intensive pronoun, the sentence will still make sense.
+If the sentence no longer makes sense when the pronoun is removed, it’s a reflexive pronoun.